Easy Clam Chowder

 - Bring to a boil; reduce heat and simmer until potatoes are tender, about 12-15 minutes.*

-- Stir in half and half and clams until heated through, about 1-2 minutes; season with salt and pepper, to taste.
+- Reduce heat to low.
+Stir in half and half and clams until heated through, about 1-2 minutes; season with salt and pepper, to taste.
 If the soup is too thick, add more half and half as needed until desired consistency is reached.

 - Serve immediately, garnished with bacon and parsley, if desired.